menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 Logging
 -------
+The Logging settings allow you to specify when log messages should be deleted and whether lease history for DHCP servers should be collected.

 Micetro log
 ^^^^^^^^^^^^
-The Logging settings allow you to specify when log messages should be deleted and whether lease history for DHCP servers should be collected.

-Purge log message after ____  days
+Purge log message after (# of days)
   Enter the number of days the logs should be kept before they are deleted.

 Log extra information when address collection is triggered When selected, information about the start and duration of the address collection is written in the Micetro log file.

-Lease History
+Lease history
 ^^^^^^^^^^^^^^
 Here you can select to start collecting lease history for DHCP servers.
 By viewing the DHCP lease history, you can quickly identify any potential issues or conflicts.

-You can specify the number of days to keep the history before it is deleted, and if you want to save the history to a comma separated text file before it is deleted, select the **Flush lease history to file befor purging**, and then enter a name for the file.
+You can specify the number of days to keep the history before it is deleted, and if you want to save the history to a comma separated text file before it is deleted, select the **Flush lease history to file before purging**, and then enter a name for the file.

 .. _admin-error-checking:

-Error Checking
+Error checking
 --------------

-In this section you can specify how the system reports certain errors related to DHCP and DNS.
-You can also enable or disable DHCP scope monitoring.
+In this section you can specify how the system reports certain errors related to DNS.

 DNS errors
 ^^^^^^^^^^